RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 .. code-block:: bash

-    # in case you aer logged in as root
+    # in case you are logged in as root
     root> su - otobo

     otobo> /opt/otobo/bin/Cron.sh stop